Are you absorbing enough nutrients from your food?

 For your body to reap the benefits of macro and micronutrients, your small intestine must be able to absorb the nutrients from the food you are consuming.
 However, the body can encounter a disruption in the digestive system which prevents the absorption of nutrients, also known as malabsorption syndrome.

 Normally, when you eat, your small intestine absorbs the nutrient contents of your food and transports it into your bloodstream.
 Your bloodstream will then carry nutrients such as calcium and protein to your bones, muscles and organs.
 However, in people who have malabsorption syndrome, the small intestine prevents the absorption of nutrients and can often lead to general malnutrition or symptoms associated with deficiencies in specific nutrients.

 What causes malabsorption syndrome?

 Malabsorption syndrome can be caused by digestive problems as your stomach may not be able to produce the enzymes it needs to digest certain foods.
-However, there are several other factors that can contribute to the development of malabsorption including:
+However, several other factors can contribute to the development of malabsorption.